messaging / netiquette

-The art of conversation involves listening as well as talking.
+The art of conversation involves listening as well as talking or typing.
 Your “conversation” with whomever starts with that initial message.
 Does it reflect that you were “listening” to her profile, just that you’re interested in talking about yourself, or . . . neither?

 Don't be a lump.